-We will accept applications for the UF Medical Physics Program for those students who will begin graduate study in the Fall 2017 semester from February 20 to March 31, 2017.
+We will accept applications for the UF Medical Physics Graduate Program for those students who will begin graduate study in the Fall 2018 semester from November 30, 2017 to January 21, 2018.

 The University of Florida’s Medical Physics Graduate Program is one of the oldest medical physics programs in the US, originating in 1961.
 The program is CAMPEP accredited for graduate degrees for both the MS and PhD.
 Our program is currently academically housed in the Department of Radiology in the College of Medicine.
 The program is a joint effort of the College of Medicine and the College of Engineering.
 The program is now accepting graduate student applications for the Fall 2017 semester.
 The administrative home of the Medical Physics program is the Interdisciplinary Program in Biomedical Sciences Department in the College of Medicine and the academic home is the Department of Radiology.
 Participating departments include Radiology, Radiation Oncology, Neurosurgery, and Biomedical Engineering.
 Several off-campus organizations are also active contributors to clinical aspects of the program, including the UF Proton Therapy Institute, Mayo Clinic Jacksonville, Robert Boisenault Oncology Institute, and the MD Anderson Cancer Center, Orlando.
 Faculty from all of these departments and organizations participate in the direction of research and clinical training.